NCAR/DART/docs/pages/Getting_Started.md

 unmodified, without the overhead of a virtual machine" (see
 <https://docs.microsoft.com/en-us/windows/wsl/about> for more details)

-:warning: *DISCLAIMER:* we have tried to make the DART code as portable as possible, but we do not have access to all compilers on all platforms, so unfortunately we cannot guarantee that the code will work correctly on your particular system.
+*DISCLAIMER:* we have tried to make the DART code as portable as possible, but we do not have access to all compilers on all platforms, so unfortunately we cannot guarantee that the code will work correctly on your particular system.
 We are genuinely interested in your experience building the